Merzasphor/MWSE/docs/source/apis/tes3ui.md

 ### `tes3ui.getViewportSize`

 Returns both the viewport width and the viewport height.
 Note that this value is not necessarily the real resolution of the screen.
-For that value, see the same-named function in the tes3 namespace.
-To get the scale used, check getViewportScale.
+For that value, see the [`same-named function`](https://mwse.github.io/MWSE/apis/tes3/#tes3getviewportsize) in the tes3 namespace.
+To get the scale used, check `getViewportScale`.

 ```lua
 local width, height = tes3ui.getViewportSize()